U.S. shows bodies to media

 Many Iraqis want proof that Uday, Qusay were killed

-The U.S. government intentionally released the photographs on CD-ROM through the provisional authority in Baghdad because the U.S. military has traditionally been reluctant to release images of slain combatants.
+The U.S. government released the photographs through the provisional authority in Baghdad on Thursday because the U.S. military has traditionally been reluctant to release images of slain combatants.
 The Bush administration complained loudly when images of American dead were broadcast on Arab television networks during the war with Iraq.
 (Ethical questions)

 U.S. Defense Secretary Donald Rumsfeld said providing proof of the Hussein brothers' deaths could demoralize the remnants of Saddam's regime that are battling U.S. troops, encourage Iraqis to come forward with information and convince them that the regime "is not coming back."

 Rumsfeld said he made the decision to release the photos, and it was "not a close call for me."

 "If it can save American lives, I'm happy to have made the decision I made," Rumsfeld told reporters at the Pentagon Thursday.
 "That seems to me to outweigh the sensitivities -- the proper sensitivities -- that you have raised."